zhiqwang/yolort/README.md

 ### Loading checkpoint from official yolov5

 The following is the interface for loading the checkpoint weights trained with `ultralytics/yolov5`.
-Please see our document on what we [share](https://zhiqwang.com/yolov5-rt-stack/notebooks/how-to-align-with-ultralytics-yolov5.html) and how we [differ](https://zhiqwang.com/yolov5-rt-stack/notebooks/comparison-between-yolort-vs-yolov5.html) from yolov5 for more details.
+Please see our documents on what we [share](https://zhiqwang.com/yolov5-rt-stack/notebooks/how-to-align-with-ultralytics-yolov5.html) and how we [differ](https://zhiqwang.com/yolov5-rt-stack/notebooks/comparison-between-yolort-vs-yolov5.html) from yolov5 for more details.

 ```python
 from yolort.models import YOLOv5